Solitta/Solitta/README.md

 - 👋 Hi, I’m @Solitta
+- 💯 I know HTML.
-- 👀 I’m interested in python and html.
+- 👀 I’m interested in python , html and css.
-- 🌱 I’m currently learning html.
+- 🌱 I’m currently learning CSS.

 <!---
 Solitta/Solitta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.